Background and Biography

 Shira graduated from Northwestern University with a B.A. in political science, earning honors for her thesis on gender and communication strategies in politics.

 Shira hails from Pittsburgh and is an avid Steelers fan.
-She lives in D.C.’s Adams Morgan neighborhood with her husband and cat, who are also Steelers fans.
+She lives in D.C.’s H Street neighborhood with her husband and cat, who are also Steelers fans.